-■ Note:
+∅ Note:

 - MultiProfiler sets the ICC/ColorSync profile for the main screen and not the PIP window.
 Therefore some colormanaged applications may not display as expected in the PIP window because the ICC/ColorSync profile for the main screen is being used. - Dual 3D LUT limitation The SpectraView Engine used in the display models listed below is limited to using one set of 3D LUTs at a time.
 This means that the PIP feature cannot be used to correctly show a Picture Mode that uses a 3D LUT at the same time that a 3D LUT Picture Mode is used on the main screen.
-3D LUTs are only used for the Custom Picture Modes created for Print Emulation.

-Models with this limitation are: P232W, P241W, P242W, PA231W, PA241W, PA242W, PA271W, PA272W, PA301W, PA302W
+3D LUTs are only used for the Custom Picture Modes created for Print Emulation (Windows only) and Custom 3D LUT. - Models with this limitation are: P232W, P241W, P242W, P243W, PA231W, PA241W, PA242W, PA271W, PA272W, PA301W, PA302W